hnzl62/xen-to-pve/README.md

 License

 This script is licensed under the GPL, in accordance with the original author’s license.
 See the LICENSE file for details.

----

-### Key Points in the `README.md`:
-1. **Emphasizes NFS Modifications**: The README clearly highlights that the script is modified for NFS storage use in Proxmox.
-2. **Prerequisites**: Links to the `xcp-xe` download from the GitHub repository and provides the command to install `stunnel`.
-3. **Usage Instructions**: Includes detailed instructions on how to use the script, including an example.
-4. **License**: Mentions the script's GPL license, assuming the original script was licensed under GPL.
-You should include a `LICENSE` file in your repository with the full text of the GPL.